rubentalstra/mdbook-termlink/README.md

 - **Exclude Pages**: Skip specific pages from processing using glob patterns
 - **Term Aliases**: Define alternative names that link to the same glossary entry
 - **Short Form Support**: Automatically handles terms like "API (Application Programming Interface)"
+- **Split Definitions**: Split glossary definitions at a custom delimiter, showing only the first part in tooltips while keeping the full definition in the glossary

 ## Installation